SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/create-service.md

 One important thing about service classes: they have *nothing* to do with Symfony.
 Our controller class is a Symfony concept.
-But `MixRepository` is a class we're *creating* to organize our *own* logic.
+But `MixRepository` is a class we're *creating* to organize our *own* code.
 That means... there are no rules!
 We don't need to extend a base class or implement an interface.
 We can make this class look and feel however we want.
 The power!